AlexOugh/aws-services-cloudtrail/README.md

 Please see here, https://github.com/SungardAS/aws-services-federation#how-to-setup-a-codepipeline

-This API interfaces are using Custom Authorizer and currently, we need to hardcode its Lambda Arn and IAM role to invoke in swagger.yaml
+This API interfaces are using Custom Authorizer and currently, we need to hardcode its Lambda Arn and IAM role for Lambda invocation in swagger.yaml

   - securityDefinitions - \<\<Custom Authorizer Name\>\> - authorizerCredentials